jrfinkbeiner/graphcore_snn/initial_feature_request/README.md

 First, the idea would be to have an efficient implementation of the LIF block, similar to the implementation of the poplibs LSTM/GRU.
 It would be useful if both linear/dense transformations as well as convolutions would be supported, but probably this would be implemneted in two separate layers?
 <img src="./drawings/snn_layer.svg">

 As the output of a LIF layer represent spikes, which are mostly zero, it would probably be most efficient to handle the spikes as sparse, rather than dense tensors.
-As the sparsity structure changes every timestep, support of some for of dynamic sparsity is necessary to realize a sparse LIF layer.
+As the sparsity structure changes every timestep, support of some for of dynamic sparsity is necessary in order to realize sparse LIF layers.

 <img src="./drawings/snn_sparse.svg">

 ### 2. Distributed LIF Network

 Eventually, the goal is to build large multi-layer spiking neural networks.
 Here the it should be noted that spiking neural networks can take a different compared to the traditional multi-layer recurrent neural networks.
 Traditional multi-layer RNNs work by simply sequentially stacking multiple RNN layers together in a strict feed-forward fashion.
 Multi-layer SNNs, however, can have an arbitrary graph-like structure with an arbitrary connectiviry between the different nodes/layers.
 <img src="./drawings/snn_gnn_graph.svg">

 Unrolled in time the compuation graph takes a similar for as the standard multi-layer RNN.
 <img src="./drawings/snn_gnn_time.svg">

 However, note, that there are no direct connections between blocks within one time-step.
 Information can only flow between blocks between two timesteps.
 Therefore the block-wise computations within one timestep are independet from each other.
 In our eyes this naturally matches the IPUs 3-step computation scheme.
 Additionally, the communication should be rather sparse due to the outputs only being spikes, while the dense states remain local.

 Lastly, it would interesting to see the IPUs performance for pure inference of the SNN.
 While training with backpropagation through time (BPTT) is still the dominant training method, it has the downside that the intermediate states have to be stored for the full time sequence.
 If we understand this correctly, this prevents a true dynamic unroll in time (as the memory cost increases linearly in time).
 Nonetheless, it would be nice to see the performance of the IPU for a true dynamic unroll (as it seems to be the more fitting mode).